thrishapraveen/cse15l-lab-reports/lab4.md

 Step 6:
 ---------

-Screenshot:
+__Screenshot__:

 ![Image](lab4_step6.1.png)

 ![Image](lab4_step6.2.png)

-Keys pressed to get to this step: `ls <enter>`, then: `cd lab <tab> <enter>`, which gave me `lab7/`, then: `bash test.sh <enter>`
+__Keys pressed to get to this step__: `ls <enter>`, then: `cd lab <tab> <enter>`, which gave me `lab7/`, then: `bash test.sh <enter>`

-Summary of commands and effect of keypresses: The `ls` command helps me see where I am in the directory.
+__Summary of commands and effect of keypresses__: The `ls` command helps me see where I am in the directory.
 The output being the `lab7` directory prompted me to `cd` into that directory to run the bash script.
 I then ran the bash script that compiles the relevant files and runs the test file using the `bash` command on the `test.sh` file.
 This will allow me to see whether the tests failed or not.
 As seen in the screenshot, one of the tests that was in the `ListExamplesTests` file failed, which was expected.
 Looking at the output further, we can see that it was the second test.

 Step 7:
 ---------

-Screenshot: This screenshot shows how `ListExamples.java` looks after the edit was made.
+__Screenshot__: This screenshot shows how `ListExamples.java` looks after the edit was made.

 ![Image](lab4_step7.png)

-Keys pressed to get to this step: vim ListE `<tab>`, which gave me `vim ListExamples`, then I typed `.java` `i` to switch to insert mode
+__Keys pressed to get to this step__: vim ListE `<tab>`, which gave me `vim ListExamples`, then I typed `.java` `i` to switch to insert mode
 `<down>` 43 times to get cursor to the line 43 that says `index1+=1` in the while loop that checks if `index2` is less than `list2.size()`